kahboom/redhat-ipaas.github.io/source/index.html.md

 # Overview

-Welcome to the iPaaS website!
+Welcome to the Syndesis website!

 # Authentication

-You must grant the iPaaS application the proper permissions via [OpenShift](https://www.openshift.com).
+You must grant the Syndesis application the proper permissions via [OpenShift](https://www.openshift.com).

 1. When you first land on the application website you will be prompted to provide things like your name and email address.
 2. You are redirected to GitHub to allow permissions.